-The harvest strategy policy and associated implementation guidelines aim to ensure that key commercial fish species are managed for long–term biological sustainability and economic profitability.
-It also seeks to provide the fishing industry with a more certain operating environment.
+The harvest strategy policy and associated implementation guidelines aim to ensure key commercial fish species are managed for long–term biological sustainability and to maximise the net economic returns to the Australian community.
+The policy also seeks to provide the fishing industry with a more certain operating environment.

-The harvest strategy policy provides a framework that allows a strategic, science–based approach to setting total allowable catch levels in all Commonwealth fisheries on a fishery by fishery basis.
+The harvest strategy policy provides a framework that allows a precautionary, evidence–based approach to setting total allowable catch levels in all Commonwealth fisheries on a fishery by fishery basis, to ensure that fisheries provide maximum economic returns while maintaining stocks at sustainable levels.
 The implementation guidelines provide practical advice on how to interpret and apply the harvest strategy policy to Australia’s fisheries and contain details of the science behind the fisheries management decisions.